countable-web/open-source-corporation/divisions/consulting/ORG_CHART.md

 ### Jr Partner

   * Expected to be the expert on at least on topic for the consultancy, and be aware of current literature there.
+The partner is expected to advocate their area of expertise is properly handled in projects.
   * Is the primary contact for one or more client relationships.
   * Takes responsibility for their clients, including planning work by other associates and partners.
   * Paid a percentage rate of billables, minus company consultancy overhead and referral payout.